Who Dares To Rent A Dress Now? Coronavirus Upends The Sharing Economy

 "A lot of people would get on the bus and not wear a mask.
 And I just felt like Metro wasn't really taking the proper precautions," she said.
 "I felt more exposed."

-She considered taking Uber or a taxi, but was reluctant "because I'm still in close proximity with someone else," she said.
+She considered taking Uber or a taxi but was reluctant "because I'm still in close proximity with someone else," she said.

 Now she wears a mask when picking up her car and, like Evans, carries wipes to clean the steering wheel and door handles.

-In early April, Turo's bookings had dropped 75 percent from a year ago — similar to the ridership drops Uber and Lyft reported at the height of the pandemic.
-But Turo says demand is now starting to come back, with bookings over Memorial Day weekend down 11 percent from a year ago.
+In early April, Turo's bookings had dropped 75% from a year ago — similar to the ridership drops Uber and Lyft reported at the height of the pandemic.
+But Turo said demand is starting to come back, with bookings over Memorial Day weekend down 11% from a year ago.
 Uber is also seeing more rides during rush hour in cities that are lifting stay-at-home orders, according to Andrew Macdonald, head of its global rides business.

-At Turo, the rebound is being driven by local trips, thanks to commuters like Jordan and others who just want to get out of the house.
+At Turo, the rebound is being driven by local trips, thanks to commuters such as Jordan and others who just want to get out of the house.

 People want to take "leisurely drives," said Andrew Mok, Turo's chief marketing officer.
 "They book a car, they drive up Pacific Coast Highway or they drive down to Santa Cruz from San Francisco and they drive back home."